GoldSaintEagle/ECDSA-SM2-Signing-Attack/README.md

 * Generate valid signature(s) without private key
 * Recover random relationship

+Here SM2 is implemented in "crypto/sm/sm2" and SM3 in "crypto/sm/sm3".
+Please change to your own GM implementation folder.

 #### Recover Private Key

 * Recover the private key when signing with insure randoms